-NDX Intressenter AB became an associate company of the Group in March 2018 with an ownership of 36.25 per cent.
+NDX Intressenter AB, of which Sampo owns 36.25 per cent, has been an associate company of the Group since 2018.
 The company was established for the takeover of Nordax Group AB, which is a Swedish specialist bank providing unsecured consumer loans, mortgages and deposits to customers in Sweden, Norway, Finland and Germany.
 In addition, Sampo plc has built a portfolio of holdings in companies operating in the financial service industry.
-The portfolio amounts to approximately EUR 1 billion at the end of 2018.
-This portfolio includes companies such as Saxo Bank Group, of which Sampo has a holding of
+The portfolio amounts to approximately EUR 1 billion at the end of 2019.
+This portfolio includes companies such as Saxo Bank Group, of which Sampo has a holding of 19.9 per cent.
+Neither NDX nor the other financial service companies are covered in the Risk Management report as they are not controlled by Sampo.